mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-aws/advanced-provisioning/index.md

       imageID: ami-12345
 ```

 1.  **Instance types:** For each [node pool][node_pools], you can customize the instance type (`type:`) for instances in that node pool.
 All instances in a single node pool must have the same instance type.
-Available instance types can be found [here][aws_instance_types].
+Available instance types can be found [in the AWS documentation][aws_instance_types].

 1.  **Instance volumes:** For each [node pool][node_pools], you can customize the instance volumes attached to the instances in that node pool.
-There are two instance volume types:
+These are the two instance volume types:

     * Root volume: The root disk for providing [ephemeral storage][ephemeral_storage] for the Kubernetes node (except container images if `imagefs` volume is enabled).

     * `imagefs` volume: The dedicated disk for providing storage for container image layers. `imagefs` volume is optional.
 If disabled, the root volume is used to store container image layers.
 You can customize the sizes (in GB) and [volume types][ebs_volume_types] (use API Name) of those volumes.

 1.  **AMI:** In AWS, different regions use unique AMI identifiers for the same operating system image.
 Depending on the region and operating system combination, you may need to specify an image identifier for the `ClusterProvisioner` setting before provisioning.
 The regions and corresponding Amazon Machine Image (AMI) identifiers that are predefined for Konvoy cluster deployments include the following:

 | Region | AMI Id|
 | -------------- | --------------------- |